Graeme Lee (footballer, born 1978): Spennymoor Town

 Lee stepped down as Marske manager on 2 January 2024 to take up the role of manager at National League North club Spennymoor Town.
 In doing so, he followed in the footsteps of his father Tony Lee who had also managed the Moors.
 Despite a slow start to his tenure in charge, Lee turned around the club's form, leading them away from the relegation zone, earning the league's Manager of the Month award for February 2024.
 He won the award for a second consecutive month having guided his side to within three points of a play-off place.
 Despite winning 13 of their final 18 matches, Spennymoor missed out on a play-off finish by one point.
 On 2 May 2024, Lee signed a new deal to keep him with Spennymoor for the 2024–25 season.
 In the 2024–25 season, Spennymoor reached the 2025 FA Trophy final at Wembley Stadium.
 They lost 3–0 in the final to Aldershot Town in front of an attendance of 38,600.
+Spennymoor parted company with Lee in February 2026 following a disapppointing set of results.